I was new to the White Oak River in the fall of 2006. That first year of living on Raymond's Gut near Hancock Point I bought a new kayak.

 The same study showed that urbanization now claims much more of our land than it in 1980.
 We cannot afford to lose additional wetlands if we are going to keep the White Oak healthy and to even improve it's water quality.

-While development along the White Oak has definitely speeded up, so has concern for the river.
+While development along the White Oak continues, concern for the river has grown even more.

 In 2004, efforts by the N.C.
 Coastal Federation and the N.C.
 Coastal Land Trust, helped by money from the N.C.
 Clean Water Management Trust Fund & the U.S. Fish & Wildlife Service, led to the purchase the Quaternary tract, 1,443 acres bordering the White Oak in Onslow County.